kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Rest of June

 - I practice every day at the conservatory.
-- One morning I am practicing and Dominic opens the door and pokes his head through and looks at me meaningfully, as if to say "I won".
+- One morning I am practicing and Domingo opens the door and pokes his head through and looks at me meaningfully, as if to say "I won".
 - I feel overwhelmingly sexually aroused a lot at home, and masturbate often, even on the days I don't go to the conservatory.

 !!! info "In retrospect"